swap2you/qe-platform-reference-architecture/README.md

 5. **Enforce** standards from [`docs/05-test-strategy-standards.md`](docs/05-test-strategy-standards.md)
 6. **Onboard teams** using [`docs/09-onboarding-playbook.md`](docs/09-onboarding-playbook.md)

+## How to Use This Repo (10 Minutes)

+Follow this step-by-step navigation to get the most value from this reference architecture:

+1. **Start at** [`docs/index.md`](docs/index.md) - Get oriented with the documentation structure
+2. **Read** [`docs/01-platform-overview.md`](docs/01-platform-overview.md) - Understand the platform architecture and components
+3. **Review** [`docs/03-quality-gates.md`](docs/03-quality-gates.md) - Learn about CI/CD quality gate definitions and implementation
+4. **Review** [`docs/04-release-workflows.md`](docs/04-release-workflows.md) - Understand release readiness workflows and decision flows
+5. **Review** [`docs/09-onboarding-playbook.md`](docs/09-onboarding-playbook.md) - Use the 2-hour adoption plan for team onboarding

+## What to Build Next

+This reference architecture is the foundation.
+Next, implement these repositories:

+- **quality-gates-ci-pipeline** - CI/CD pipeline implementing the quality gates defined here
+- **ui-fintech-automation-platform** - UI test automation using Selenium + Cucumber + TestNG
+- **api-testing-platform-restassured** - API testing platform using RestAssured
+- **performance-testing-platform-jmeter-taurus** - Performance testing using JMeter/Taurus

+Each repository will reference this architecture and implement the standards, quality gates, and workflows defined here.

 ## How Other Repositories Plug In

 This reference architecture defines the **contract** that your actual test automation repositories must follow: